jbloomlab/dms_struct/notebooks/README.rst

 =================
 Jupyter notebooks
 =================
-`Jupyter notebook`_ demonstrating use of the package.
+`Jupyter notebooks`_ demonstrating use of the package.

 These are tested against their current results using nbval_.